18 Outdoor Adventures to Do with Kids In Michigan Before They Turn 18

 9. Watch Fireworks on the Beach

 Skies illuminated with blasts of dazzling colored lights will put a look of wonder on any child’s face.
-The Great Lakes has numerous scenic locations ideal for a beautiful backdrop of fireworks on the Fourth of July.
+The Great Lakes have numerous scenic locations ideal for a beautiful backdrop of fireworks on the Fourth of July.
 We’ve rounded up some of the best towns that curate spectacular firework displays, parades and outdoor festivities, plus a detailed list of camping locations.
 Plan ahead so you don’t miss the fun events!
 Here are the Best places to watch the fireworks in Michigan.

 10. Take a Boat Ride

 It goes without saying, Michigan isn’t lacking in water.
-From glass bottom boat tours to ferry rides, there are ample opportunities to experience the beauty a float on the Great Lakes.
+From glass bottom boat tours to ferry rides, there are ample opportunities to experience the beauty afloat on the Great Lakes.

 In only 2.5 hours, the Lake Michigan Express Ferry will passage you over to Milwaukee, Wisconsin from Muskegon.
 Or take the S.S.
 Badger, which is the last coal-fired passenger steamship in the United States.
 Operating trips for the last 70 years they sail across from Ludington, Michigan to Manitowoc, Wisconsin.

-Another opportunity is to take the ferry is when visiting Mackinac Island, the short 15-30 minute ride to the island is ideal for children.
+Another opportunity is to take the ferry is when visiting Mackinac Island, the short, 15-30 minute, ride to the island is ideal for children.
 St. Ignace or Mackinaw City are the two locations for ferry access to get across to Mackinac Island State Park.
-Scheduled daily trips are available with Starline Ferry which is the quickest option, while Shepler’s takes a more scenic route and will take you under the Mackinac Bridge.
+Scheduled daily trips are available with Starline Ferry, which is the quickest option; while Shepler’s takes a more scenic route and will take you under the Mackinac Bridge.

 Desiring a memorable day trip or overnight adventure.
 Two remote, rugged islands you need to visit are South and North Manitou Island.
 Both can be accessed by a ferry ride.
 From South Manitou ferries arrive/leave twice a day so you will have plenty of time to explore the island.
 Want a challenge, camp overnight as you backpack around North Manitou Island.